OpenCilk/www.opencilk.org/src/doc/users-guide/install.md

 OpenCilk 3.0 runs on Intel x86 64-bit processors (Haswell and newer), AMD x86
 64-bit processors (Excavator and newer), and various 64-bit ARM processors, including Apple Silicon.
 It has been tested on the following operating systems:

- - Recent versions of Ubuntu, including via the Windows Subsystem for Linux v2 (WSL2) on Windows 10
+ - Recent versions of Ubuntu, including via the Windows Subsystem for Linux v2 (WSL2)
  - Recent versions of macOS
  - FreeBSD 13
  - Recent versions of Fedora